mishalkk/AnomalyQuest-Exploring-Novel-Approaches-for-Anomaly-Detection-in-Diverse-Domains/README.md

    The original ForestCover/Covertype dataset from UCI machine learning repository is a multiclass classification dataset.
 It is used in predicting forest cover type from cartographic variables only..
 Here, outlier detection dataset is created using only 10 quantitative attributes.
 Instances from class 2 are considered as normal points and instances from class 4 are anomalies.
 The anomalies ratio is 0.9%.
 Instances from the other classes are omitted.
    Source: https://archive.ics.uci.edu/dataset/31/covertype

+Also we have calculated and ploted the time and space complexity of each algorithm on a seperate note(TimeAndSpaceComplexity.ipynb).
+This is to view how increasing number and attributes and attribute of input increases the space-time complexity.